 Don’t make the following mistakes

-Don’t consider how our everyday actions (or inactions) as leaders are affecting the formation of our culture.
+- Don’t consider how our everyday actions (or inaction) as leaders are affecting the formation of our culture.